 The study area is located in the Missan government in southeastern Iraq, including oilfields (Halfaya, Noor, and Amara).
-The study area is about 966 Km.
+The study area is about 966 Km2.
 Based on the 2D seismic reflection interpretation, well-logs data (sonic and estimated density logs), and synthetic seismogram of well Am-2, two horizons were identified and picked (Nahr Umr and Shuaiba) within the Lower Cretaceous age.
 For the picked reflectors, two-way time and depth maps were created to display the subsurface's structural makeup.
 The structural interpretation shows two structural axes in the study area.
 The first is the Halfaya-Amara axis, whose direction is WNW-ESE corresponding with the Amara structure.
 This axis deviates southeast due to the tectonic effect at the Halfaya structure.
-Another tectonic force affected the Halfaya structure in the northwest-southeast direction leading to the appearance of a branch of a convex extension towards the north from the middle of the Halfaya structure, completing this branch to a structural closure as nose towards the Noor structure in the northwest-southeast direction.
+Another tectonic force affected the Halfaya structure in the northwest-southeast direction leading to the appearance of a branch of a convex extension towards the north from the middle of the Halfaya structure, completing this branch to a structural closure as nose towards the Noor structure in the northern part of the study area.
+The second axis of Halfaya-Noor oilfields trending northwest-southeast direction.